ColinIndieDev/Digit-Recognition-AI/README.md

 does not have a big impact on the result if the weights and biases change a little.
 The sigmoid function just makes sure that the result should be between 0 and 1.
 And that is roughly what a sigmoid neuron is.

-The neural network just has multiple neurons which are connected to the next layer of neurons.The input neurons just gets the data in that case the pixel color value, the hidden ones do some calculations depending on the biases (b) and weights (w1, w2, wn, ... ) and the output neurons well they contain the final value in that case the probability what number the image shows.
+The neural network just has multiple neurons which are connected to the next layer of neurons.
+The input neurons just get the data in that case the pixel color value while the hidden and output ones do some calculations depending on the biases (b) and weights (w1, w2, wn, ... ) and the output neurons well they after contain the final value in that case the probability what number the image shows.

 ### Backpropagation
 But before we can test our neural network, we have to train it before to increase its accuracy.
 Here I used supervised machine learning where the train images are labeled with the correct digit the picture shows.
 This process or a part of it of the training is "backpropagation" when we start from the output to the input.
-The first step is to calculate the errors for each output neuron:
+The first step is to calculate the errors for each output neuron if for example the image shows a "5" but the AI thinks it is a "8" with 0.8 probablity while 5 only has 0.3.
+We have to change our weights and biases since these are the only things we can change and adjust so that for 5 the result is 1.0 but for 8 0.0:

 `std::vector<double> outputError(output.size());`\
 `for (int i = 0; i < output.size(); i++) {`\